Daryes/ansible-roles/roles/dns-bind/doc/README_zone_standard.md

 * group1_bind_zones_extra
 * group2_bind_zones_extra

+The additional informations from those declaration will be assembled with the related DNS zones declared in `bind_zones_dns`
-If a variable group9_bind_zones_extra exists for this host, it will be ignored as the host is not a member of group9_test.
+Also, if a variable `group9_bind_zones_extra` exists for this host, as the host is not a member of group9_test, the variable will be ignored.

 ## Restrictions and limitations